telliott99/MySwift/part3/generics.rst

 Generics
 ########

-Amazingly enough, one can even write a function that deliberately modifies a parameter that is a primitive type.
+As we saw in :ref:`functions`, one can even write a function that deliberately modifies a parameter which is a primitive type.

 We convert call-by-value into call-by-reference!
-There is no return value and the parameters are marked with the label ``inout``:
+The parameters are marked with the label ``inout`` and there is no return value:

 .. sourcecode:: bash